3 Vitamins That Are Best for Boosting Your Immunity

 Want to boost your immunity?
 Make sure you’re getting enough of these 3 vitamins.

 The old saying, “An apple a day can keep the doctor away,” may have truth behind it after all.
 Eating nourishing foods rich in certain vitamins can help your immune system fight off illness.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Ms. Zumpano suggests a simple rule that can help you when choosing fruits and vegetables at the grocery store or farmers market: the more colorful the fruits and vegetables are, the better.
+A simple rule can help you when choosing fruits and vegetables at the grocery store or farmers market: The more colorful the fruits and vegetables are, the better.

 It’s also important to know that you build a strong immune system by maintaining healthy eating habits over time.
 You can’t eat four oranges at breakfast and expect to be protected that day against catching a cold.

 While vitamins and supplements can help fill in the gaps in your diet, the best way to load up on essential nutrients is to get them straight from food.

 Your body absorbs and uses vitamins and nutrients better when they come from a dietary source.
 When it’s a vitamin or supplement, it’s often questionable how much you’re actually getting.
 Because supplements are regulated as foods, not as drugs, the Food and Drug Administration doesn’t evaluate the quality of supplements or assess their effects on the body.